 (c) The owner or operator installs and operates:

-(A) A carbon absorption system which reduces the volatile organic emissions from the capture system by at least 90.0 percent by weight;
+(A) A carbon absorption system which reduces the volatile organic emissions from the capture system by at least 90.0 percent by weight; or

 (B) An incineration system which oxidizes at least 90.0 percent of the nonmethane volatile organic compounds (VOC measured as total combustible carbon) to carbon dioxide and water; or

-(C) An alternative volatile organic compound emissions reduction system demonstrated to have at least a 90.0 percent reduction efficiency, measured across the control system, and has been approved by the Department.
+(C) An alternative volatile organic compound pollution control device demonstrated to have at least a 90.0 percent removal efficiency, measured across the air pollution control device, and has been approved by DEQ.

-(2) A capture system must be used in conjunction with the emission control systems in subsection (1)(c) of this rule.
-The design and operation of a capture system must be consistent with good engineering practice, and shall be required to provide for an overall reduction in volatile organic compound emissions of at least:
+(2) A capture system must be used in conjunction with the air pollution control devices in subsection (1)(c) of this rule.
+The design and operation of a capture system must be consistent with good engineering practice, and shall be required to provide for a control efficiency in volatile organic compound emissions of at least:

 (a) 75.0 percent where a publication rotogravure process is employed;